ManiaExchange/GeryKnockout/docs/user-guide.md

 ## Upgrading from previous versions

-### From 2.x.x
+### 2.x.x -> 3.0.0

-Version 3 requires version v2020-12-04 of TMGery.
-Installation now requires copying additional files `MethodsTmf.php` and `StructsTmf.php` to the `include` folder by unzipping the file into the TMGery folder.
+Version 3 requires version v2021-02-07 of TMGery.
+Installation now involves copying additional files `MethodsTmf.php` and `StructsTmf.php` to the `include` folder by unzipping the file into the TMGery folder.

 New admin commands:

 - /ko behaviour (playwarmup | forcespec | kick)

-### From v.082.9
+### v.082.9 -> 2.0.0

 Version 2 comes with some breaking changes.
 First, it requires version v2020-09-27 of TMGery and version 0.23 of the plugin manager, both have been updated to support the `EndRound` callback.
 Without this callback, no KOs will be performed.